fpj/community/governance.md

 ## Structure
 The project comprises two main groups of contributors:

 1- **Steering Committee**.
 The Steering Committee is responsible for general project oversight and for representing the project.
-They are owners of the `pravega` Github org.
+They are owners (maintainers) of the `pravega` Github org.
 The committee responsibilities include interacting with the CNCF board, voting on new committers and members, and interacting with various CNCF bodies.
+From a CNCF perspective, the Steering Committee members are the maintainers of the project.

 2- **Committer Team**.
 The repositories under the `pravega` Github org are split into four groups, each associate to a team: core, operators, ecosystem, and integration and tools.
 A committer is a member with write permission in one or more teams.
 Being a committer for a given team gives the member write permission to all repositories associated to the team.
 Members of the Steering Committee are committers in all teams.